 The spatial distribution of microcracks generated during the four stages of the biaxial experiment show significant variation.
-Stage 1 is characterized by distributed tensile microcracking through the rock sample, indicating onset of dilatancy in the fracturing process [Fig. 2b].
+Stage 1 is characterized by distributed tensile microcracking through the rock sample, indicating onset of dilatancy in the fracturing process [Fig. 3b].
 Stage 2 is characterized by growth of shear and tensile microcracks, arising from the tensile asperities created in Stage 1.
 Shear microcracks generated in Stage 2 frequently occur as clusters, enveloped by tensile microcracks.
-During this nucleation stage, deformation is localized as shear and tensile microcracks coalesce to form small fractures through the sample.
+During this nucleation stage, deformation is progressively localized as shear and tensile microcracks coalesce to form small fractures through the sample.
 Stage 3 is characterized by the coalescence of pre-existing microcracks and smaller fractures into a through-going shear rupture, assisted by newly generated shear and tensile microcracks.
 Microcracking activity during Stage 3 is very localized, with new asperities largely confined to the process zone of the developed shear fracture.
 Shear and tensile microcracks also coalesce to form smaller conjugate fractures, originating from the primary shear rupture.
 Stage 4 is characterized by shearing along the macrofracture surface.
 Microcracks are generated by the rupture of surface asperities and gouge fracturing, caused by plucking of grains along the shear fracture and associated conjugate fractures from sliding of fractured blocks of the rock.
 Thus, the nucleation and localization of fracture in sandstone is controlled by the cooperative interaction of tensile and shear microcracks.
 This indicates interplay between competing processes – dilatant tendencies from tensile microcracking and compactant tendencies from shear microcracking.

 At σ/σfailure=1, we calculate a negative value of the Damage Index (DI), indicating a net decrease in volume of the sample [Fig. 4].
 The abundance of shear microcracks in the fracture gouge, coupled with a calculated negative value of the Damage Index indicates the formation of a compactant fracture zone.

 We calculate a total of 3.55 J of fracture energy released as AE during the biaxial experiment on Berea Sandstone under a confining pressure of 15 MPa to an axial strain of 0.103, exhibiting an exponential trend [Fig. 5].
 AE energy release from microcracking activity during Stage 1 is small, contributing to 5% of the AE energy release.
 Stage 2 of the experiment, corresponding to the highest microcracking activity, is also associated with the highest release in fracture energy, with 49% of the total energy released as AE.
 Although, only 25% of the total microcracking from Stage 2 occur in shear mode, they contribute to 76% of the fracture energy released.
 Stage 3 of the biaxial experiment, corresponding to the coalescence of the shear fracture, is associated with release of 38% of the total fracture energy.
 While only 19% of all the total microcracking in Stage 3 occurs in shear mode but contribute to 75% of fracture energy released.
 Frictional sliding in Stage 4 results in a small amount of fracture energy release as AE.
 Stage 4 is associated with 7% a release of total fracture energy, with 39% released by microcracks occurring in shear mode.

 Thus, the growth of shear fracture in Berea sandstone occurs through the cooperative coalescence of tensile and shear microcracks.
-While the abundance of shear microcracks is less than tensile, shear microcracking is localized in the fracture gouge and is the dominant mode of fracture energy release as AE.
+While the abundance of shear microcracks is less than tensile ones, shear microcracking is localized in the fracture gouge and is the dominant mode of fracture energy release as AE.
 The nature of the fracture zone is controlled by the interplay between dilatant character of tensile microcracks and the compressive character of shear microcracks and imposed pressure.

 4.2.
 Progressive Localization of Damage: Lac du Bonnet Granite